Orthotospovirus

-Orthotospovirus is a genus of negative-strand RNA viruses, in the family Tospoviridae of the order Bunyavirales, which infects plants.
-Tospoviruses take their name from the species Tomato spotted wilt orthotospovirus (TSWV) which was discovered in Australia in 1919.
+Orthotospovirus is a genus of negative-strand RNA viruses, in the family Tospoviridae of the order Elliovirales, which infects plants.
+Tospoviruses take their name from the species Tomato spotted wilt virus (TSWV) which was discovered in Australia in 1919.
 TSWV remained the only known member of the family until the early 1990s when genetic characterisation of plant viruses became more common.
-There are now at least twenty species in the genus with more being discovered on a regular basis.
+There are now 28 species in the genus with more being discovered on a regular basis.
 Member viruses infect over eight hundred plant species from 82 different families.

 Genome

 Tospoviruses have a negative-sense, single-strand RNA genome.
 The genome resembles that of the genus Phlebovirus.
 It is linear and is 17.2 kb in size.
 It is divided into three segments termed S (2.9kb), M (5.4kb), and L (8.9kb).
 The M and S RNA segments encode for proteins in an ambisense direction.

 Transmission

 Tospoviruses are arboviruses usually vectored by thrips.
 At least ten species of thrips belonging to family Thripidae have been confirmed as vectors for the transmission of thirteen or more tospoviruses.
 The thrips vectors are not closely related, implying an independent origin of infection for each thrips, possibly transmitted horizontally through shared hosts.
 There may be other species of thrips competent to transmit similar viruses, but they have not been documented on crops of economic significance.

 Recent research concludes that thrips can only be infected by tospovirus during the larval phases of development, as pupation and metamorphosis separate the connection between the salivary glands and the infected muscle tissue of the mid-gut.
 Adults transmit the virus from infected salivary glands, and uninfected adults will not transmit the virus.
 Obviously, controlling the infection by limiting transmission from infected plants to larval thrips or by preventing adult dispersal from infected plants are key strategies in preventing an epidemic of the disease.